refinedev/refine/documentation/docs/ui-integrations/chakra-ui/components/themed-layout/index.md

 ### `OffLayoutArea`

-off-layout area component is rendered outside of the main layout component, allowing it to be placed anywhere on the page while still being part of the overall layout .**refine** doesn't provide a default off-layout area component.
+off-layout area component is rendered outside of the main layout component, allowing it to be placed anywhere on the page while still being part of the overall layout .Refine doesn't provide a default off-layout area component.
 However, you can pass a custom component to the `OffLayoutArea` prop to display a custom off-layout area.

 Here is an example of how to display a custom off-layout area: